 “To be ignorant and simple now—not to be able to meet the enemies on their own ground—would be to throw down our weapons, and to betray our uneducated brethren who have, under God, no defense but us against the intellectual attacks of the heathen.
 Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered.” —C.S.
 Lewis, The Weight of Glory

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the purpose of the Discussion Board Forums is to generate interaction among students in regard to relevant current course topics.
-For each forum, the student will create a thread of at least 350 words.
-In addition to the thread, the student will also write a reply of at least 200 words to the thread of at least 1 classmate (MLO: A, B, C, D, E; FSLO: CT 1, 2, 3, 4, 5).
+Discussions are collaborative learning experiences.
+Therefore, the purpose of the Discussions is to generate interaction among students in regard to relevant current course topics.
+For each Discussion, the student will create a thread of at least 350 words.
+In addition to the thread, the student will also write a reply of at least 200 words to the thread of at least 1 classmate (CLO: A, B, C, D, E; FSLO: CT 1, 2, 3, 4, 5).

-The student will take a quiz in each module/week of the course.
-Each quiz will be open-book/open-notes and will cover the course material for the assigned module/week.
-The student will have 45 minutes to answer 25 multiple-choice, true/false, and/or essay questions (MLO: A, B, C and CIL 1).
+The student will take a quiz in each module of the course.
+Each quiz will be open-book/open-notes and will cover the course material for the assigned module.
+The student will have 45 minutes to answer 25 multiple-choice, true/false, and/or essay questions (CLO: A, B, C and CIL 1).